KIRIMBER/FeliksOs-Mobile-v1.5/README.md

 ---

-Found the bag?
+Found the bug?
 Write in the comments
 Or create an issue in the repository.
 We will fix it.